oracle-livelabs/pts/ai-vector-search-rag/understand-app/understand-app.md

 Estimated Time: 30 minutes.

+### Objectives

+In this lab, you will:

+- Review APEX application SQL statement and PL/SQL code.
+- Test some code snippets in APEX SQL Workshop > SQL Commands.
+- Use Oracle Cloud Console > Database Actions if necessary to practice more.

 Watch these videos for a quick demonstration of the main capabilities explained in this workshop:

 [The database can help you organize documents](youtube:qhEtVaTFv1s)